JonPara/VBA_Script/README.md

 ### Easy

-* Create a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.
+* Created a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.

-* You will also need to display the ticker symbol to coincide with the total volume.
+* Also need to display the ticker symbol to coincide with the total volume.

-* Your result should look as follows.
+* My results looked as follwed:

 ![easy_solution](Images/easy_solution.png)

-### Moderate

-* Create a script that will loop through all the stocks and take the following info.
+* Created a script that will loop through all the stocks and take the following info.

    * Yearly change from what the stock opened the year at to what the closing price was.